A quick reference guide for generating SSH keys, configuring an ssh-agent

-Note: This article is not intended to be a comprehensive guide on the topic.
-For detailed information and a comprehensive guide on SSH, I highly recommend referring to the excellent article by DigitalOcean: 'SSH Essentials: Working with SSH Servers, Clients, and Keys'.
-Their guide covers the important aspects of SSH in great detail including server configuration.
+Note: This page is meant as a practical, opinionated quick reference for everyday SSH use (key generation, agent setup, permissions).
+For a deeper, more exhaustive guide on SSH, I still highly recommend the excellent article by DigitalOcean: “SSH Essentials: Working with SSH Servers, Clients, and Keys”, which covers the important aspects of SSH in great detail, including server configuration.

 Generating SSH Keys